piotrfratczak/eclat/README.md

 # eclat
-Python implementation of Eclat algorithm for association rule mining.
+Python implementation of ECLAT algorithm for association rule mining.